msjimc/RunningWindowsProgramsOnLinux/openSUSE.md

 ## Starting point

-OpenSUSE - 'Leap' 15.5 was installed on a 64 bit virtual machine with 4,096 MB of RAM, 4 processors, VirtualBox: 20 GB hard disk or HyperV: dynamically resizing hard disk and was configured with default settings with the KDE desktop.
+OpenSUSE - 'Leap' 15.5 was installed on a 64 bit virtual machine with 4,096 MB of RAM, 4 processors.
+The installation on VirtualBox used a 20 GB hard disk while the installation on HyperV used a dynamically resizing hard disk.
+Both installations were installed with default settings with the KDE desktop.

 The circularMT.exe file and the sequence.gb files were downloaded from the GitHub (https://github.com/msjimc/circularMT) 'Program' and 'Example data' folders to the user's Download folder (~/Downloads) using FireFox.